opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

     -v "$(pwd)/out/metrics:/out/metrics" \
     spam-detection-validate:v1.0
 ```
-The command runs `spam-detection-validate:v1.0` image to evaluate the initial model.
+The command runs `spam-detection-validate:v1.0` image to evaluate the initial model using the validation dataset.

 The evaluation metrics will be saved as a JSON file named `metrics.json` in the `out/metrics` directory.